Morjella/Morjella/README.md

 ### Hi there 👋

+My name is Olga Gryazon and I`m DA student.
+I have been studying data analysis for more than a year and I want to develop in this direction.
+I recently completed DA course at the "Yandex.Practicum".

+- 🌱 I’m currently learning - Power BI, introduction to machine learning
+- 🔭 I’m currently working on -

 <!--
 **Morjella/Morjella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.